-Differences between EU countries
+Differences between the EU countries

-There are considerable differences between EU countries, with the gender pay gap ranging from less than 8% in Belgium, Italy, Luxembourg, Poland, Romania, and Slovenia to more than 20% in Austria, Czechia, Germany and Estonia.
+There are considerable differences between EU countries.
+The gender pay gap ranges from less than 3% in Luxembourg, and Romania to more than 20% in Austria, Czechia, Germany and Estonia.
 In most countries, the gender pay gap is decreasing, whereas it is even growing in a few.

 However, a lower gender pay gap in certain countries does not automatically mean that women in general are better paid.
 A lower gender pay gap often occurs in countries with a lower employment rate of women.
 A high pay gap is usually characteristic of a labour market